Umuzi-org/tech-department/content/topics/unit-testing/tdd-horrors/_index.md

       Do: `it("multiply [what exactly?]")`

       Don't: `it("multiply")`

 - Incomplete projects:
   - Always make sure that your projects are complete.
-Incomplete projects looks to an employer.
-BAD! is the word.
+Submitting Incomplete projects looks, BAD! to both an employer and Code reviewers, so don't submit incomplete projects, it's bad for your reputation.
 If you do not have tests, for your TDD project, then your project is incomplete.

 - TDD tests fail:
   - Failing tests aren't bad during development, but make sure your **all** tests pass when you submit your project.

 - Documentation on how to setup and test the code:
-  - Make use of md files, collaborators shouldn't guess/remember how to setup all the dependencies for your project, document all the necessary processes please.
+  - Make use of README.md, requirements.txt files, collaborators shouldn't guess/remember how to setup all the dependencies for your project, document all the necessary processes please.

 - Clean code base.
 Need I say more?